39 Austrian German Phrases and Slang for Speaking Like a Local

 Let’s move on to some tips of how to fine-tune your ear to the Austrian dialect:

 Listen to Austrian Music

-Watch Austrian TV
+Watch Austrian TV and Videos

-Here are my TV recommendations for you:
+Here are my video content recommendations for you:

-“Kommissar Rex” is one of Austria’s favorite TV shows and tells the story of a cop who teams up with a German Shepherd to solve crimes around Vienna.
+- “Kommissar Rex” is one of Austria’s favorite TV shows and tells the story of a cop who teams up with a German Shepherd to solve crimes around Vienna.

-For more advanced speakers, watching an Austrian stand-up comedian such as Alfred Dorfer is a great way to get a feeling for “real Austrian.”
-In order to fully understand stand-up comics you’ll need some background knowledge of Austrian politics and social issues.
+- For more advanced speakers, watching an Austrian stand-up comedian such as Alfred Dorfer is a great way to get a feeling for “real Austrian.”
+In order to fully understand stand-up comics, you’ll need some background knowledge of Austrian politics and social issues.